Python5-dev/registerFormFrontend/README.md

-# Login Form Frontend Only
+# Register Form Frontend Only

 You can use below link to know how to create this app